A*+BFHS: A Hybrid Heuristic Search Algorithm: Conclusions

 \section{Conclusions}

-We introduce a hybrid heuristic search algorithm A*+BFHS for solving hard problems that cannot be solved by A* due to memory limitations, or IDA* due to the existence of many short cycles.
+We introduce a hybrid heuristic search algorithm A*+BFHS for solving problems with unit-cost operators that cannot be solved by A* due to memory limitations, nor IDA* due to the existence of many distinct paths between the same pair of nodes.
 A*+BFHS first runs A* until a user-specified storage threshold is reached, then runs multiple iterations of BFHS on the frontier nodes, which are the Open nodes at the end of the A* phase.
 Each iteration has a unique cost bound and contains multiple calls to BFHS.
 Each call to BFHS within the same iteration has the same cost bound but a different set of frontier nodes to start with.
-A deepest-first node ordering approach is used to sort the frontier nodes so that A*+BFHS can terminate early in its last iteration.
+Within an iteration, frontier nodes are sorted deepest-first so that A*+BFHS can terminate early in its last iteration.

 On the around 500 easy problems solved, A*+BFHS behaves the same as A*, and is always faster than BFIDA*.
 On the 32 hard instances presented, A*+BFHS is slower than A* but uses significantly less memory.
 A*+BFHS is faster than BFIDA* on 27 of those 32 instances and at least twice as fast on 16 of those.
 Furthermore, A*+BFHS requires less memory than BFIDA* on 25 of those 32 instances and saves more than half the memory on 14 of those.
-Another contribution is a comprehensive testing of BFIDA* on many planning domains, which is lacking in the literature.
+Another contribution of this paper is a comprehensive testing of BFIDA* on many planning domains, which is lacking in the literature.